llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

                   operators when combined with the general reduction constraint that the result type and both operand types must all be the same type.
-                * All such support depends on clang's corresponding support for OpenMP reductions.
+                * All such support depends on Clang's corresponding support for OpenMP reductions.
 Some operand types might not be supported when compiling the generated OpenMP using a different compiler.